 We only work with certified surf instructors.
 Our mission: taking your surf skills to the next level!
 If you book your surf course with us you can be sure that we only enter the water when the waves are suitable for the lessons.
 If you've already been surfing before you should definitely book the surfguiding package.
 Our guides drive you to the best surf spots in the area.
 In addition to valuable surf tips the guides will provide you with a complete surfspot description.
 Afterwards you can surf these breaks alone at any time.
 At the surf guiding you'll score heaps of waves!

+The Surf Apartments Morocco are perfect for 4 people.
 2 couples or 4 friends can have a great time together!

 Email successfully sent.
 Please check your mailbox.